chimera-linux/cports/Packaging.md

 template to `contrib` (or sometimes `non-free`).
 Software in this category does not have binary packages shipped and users are on their own testing it.

+<a id="targets"></a>
+## Targets and Tiers

+Chimera target architecture support is tiered.
+The tiering affects whether software can get included in `main` and `contrib`.

+Tier 1 targets must be supported by all software receiving binary packages, i.e. those in `main` and `contrib` section; software not being supported on a tier 1 target means staying in `experimental`.
+All `main` software must have its test suite passing on tier 1 targets unless there is a good reason for the otherwise (e.g. tests themselves being broken).

+Tier 2 targets will receive packaging when possible.
+They must have a fully working `main`, but `contrib` packages may be missing in some cases.
+They are not required to fully pass tests in either category; tests are run but they may be disabled on per-template basis.

+Tier 3 targets will receive packages from `main` only (the goal is to have the full set built, but not 100% necessary).
+Test suites are not required to pass and not run.
+Any `contrib` packages must be built on the user machine.
+Additionally, tier 3 targets do not block updates.
+Support is on fully community basis.

+Tier 4 targets have profiles but are completely unsupported.
+Fixes are accepted from the community.

+**Tier 1 targets:**

+* `ppc64le`
+* `aarch64`
+* `x86_64`

+**Tier 2 targets:**

+* `riscv64`
+* `ppc64`

+**Tier 3 targets:**

+* Currently none.

+**Tier4 targets:**

+* Currently none.

 <a id="quality_requirements"></a>
 ## Quality Requirements